GSA/digitalgov.gov/publishing.md

 - - -
-### Creating and Publishing a new Post
+### Creating and Publishing a new Post on GitHub.com

-**Note:** You will need WRITE access to the Digital.gov repo in order to create a new post.
-In addition, formatting options are not available in this stage of the workflow ().
-If you would like formatting options, please submit a draft for review first, then copy the body of the post into Step 3.
+**Note:** _You will need WRITE access to the Digital.gov repo in order to create a new post.
+In addition, formatting options are not available in this stage of the workflow.
+If you would like formatting options, please submit a draft for review first, then copy the body of the post into Step 3._

 **Step 1.** — Log in to [http://github.com](http://github.com)